My Go-To Quiet Time Activities for Kids

 Then play nature sounds.
 Rain.
 Ocean.
 Birds singing.

-Simple Crafts Individual
+Simple Crafts for Individuals

 Friendship bracelets.
 Origami simple shapes.
 Drawing prayer requests.
 Making bookmarks.